Skip to main content

 Electric vehicle charging points

-The unit is conveniently located at the Sea Terminal to accommodate residents, businesses and visitors; and brings the current potential Island offering for EV public charge points to 51.
+The unit is conveniently located at the Sea Terminal to accommodate residents, businesses and visitors.

 View up to date details on the available charge points.